 Date:

-TO:(Building Principal/A dministrator)
+TO:(Building Principal/ 'Administrator)

 Name: Telephone #:

 Address:

 Agency/Organization:

-I request permission to use temusical instruments). he following piece(s) of school-owned mate erials and/or equipment (i.e.,
+I request permission to use musical instruments). the following piece(s) of school-owned mat erials and/or equipme ent (i.e.,

 Material/Equipment School Model # Serial #

-I shall require use of thi to (date) s material and / or equ nipment from (date)
+nis material and / or equ

-I understand that I assume th condition it was borrowed.
-T may be held responsible for t tear, in accordance with appl he community membe the cost of repair or r r, employee or student (or his/her parent/guard dian)
+I understand that I assume to condition it was borrowed. may be held responsible for tear, in accordance with app The community membe the cost of repair or r r, employee or student (or his/ĥer parent/gi uardian) (Signati re of Requestor) If the request is being mad a parent/guardian. e by a student under eig ' ' 1 , gned by Condition of Material(s)/Eq uipment at time of Loan n: Approved by:Principa ıl / Administrator Date: Condition of Material(s)/For uinment at time of Retu ırn•

-(Signatu

-(Signatu re of Requestor)

-If the request is being made a parent/guardian. by a student under eig ghteen (18) years of ago e, the form is to be signe d by

-Condition of Material(s)/Equi ipment at time of Loa n:

 Approved by: Principal / Administrator Date:

-Condition of Material(s)/Equi ipment at time of Retu ırn:

-Approved by:Principal / Administrator Date:
+2002 3290

+Community Relations